SETIatHCRO/obsnerd/README.md

 Initial observing recipe

-When you are ready to go for the session claim the antennas:
+When you are ready to go for the session claim the antennas (if this fails, run './obsnerd.py end' first):
 ./obsnerd.py start <INITIALS HERE>

 Use S.O.P.P. to pick a satellite and a frequency: